martijnboland/moped/README.md

 or [download the files from this repository](https://github.com/martijnboland/moped/archive/master.zip).

-Copy all files from the [/dist](dist) directory to your web client directory (/opt/webclient) and you're good to go.
+There are two different versions of Moped.
+One built with [Durandal](http://durandaljs.org) and one built with [Angular](http://angularjs.org).
+Both versions are in their own directory.
+To install your version of choice, copy all files from the [/dist/durandal](dist/durandal) directory or [/dist/angular](/dist/angular) directory to your web client directory (/opt/webclient) and you're good to go.
 Browse to your server (e.g. http://servername:6680) to see Moped in action.

 ### Known issues